 Track presence + ready state

-Subscribe to ready and keep a roster keyed by the decoded sender id.
+Subscribe to ready.
+Keep a roster keyed by the decoded sender id.

 3